Everything you need to know about Business Contract Hire

 - You’ll be subject to fair wear and tear conditions at the end of the contract

-- Mileage restrictions could result in extra charges should you go over
+- You could incur charges should you go over the mileage allowance in your agreement

 - The car has to be serviced throughout which will incur an extra cost (although there are maintenance agreements available which can help spread out the cost in your budget)

 With a CH agreement, the price is generally determined by the residual value of the car at the end of the contract.
-What this means is, the better a car holds its value, the more they’ll be able to sell the car for afterwards, the happier they’ll be to reduce the rental costs.
+What this means is, the better a car holds its value, the more the finance house will be able to sell the car for when it’s returned at the end of the contract.
+They will also be happier to reduce the rental costs because of the residual value they’ll retain.

 Overall, the payments are calculated by: